 PENANCE (Commonly called Confession & Absolution)

 “9 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 (1 John 1:9)

 Penance is a sacrament instituted by Jesus Christ in his love and mercy to offer sinners forgiveness for offenses committed against God.
 In Confession, we acknowledge our sins before God and his Church.
 We express our sorrow in a meaningful way, receive the forgiveness of Christ, make reparation for what we have done, and resolve to do better in the future.
-You can contact the church to schedule a time to meet with either Fr.
-John or Fr.
-Randy.
+You can contact the church to schedule a time to meet with Fr.
+John.
 Here is a guide to making a confession.

 “Is anyone among you sick?
 He should summon the presbyters of the church, and they should pray over him and anoint (him) with oil in the name of the Lord, and the prayer of faith will save the sick person, and the Lord will raise him up.
 If he has committed any sins, he will be forgiven.”
 (James 5:14-15)

 At one time the Church reserved this sacrament for individuals who were near death and preparing for passing over to eternal life.
 It was commonly known as Extreme Unction or Last Rites.
 Today, the sacrament of the Anointing for Healing is administered to those who fall ill and also for those who are seeking healing of their mind, body and soul through the special grace of this sacrament.